mmiedaner/mmiedaner.github.io/_posts/2014-05-15-security-metrics.md

-Awareness is hard to measure, however I do suggest that you gamemify this approach.
+Awareness is hard to measure, however I do suggest that you gamify this approach.
 For example:
 Social Engineering / Phishing.
 Set up a mailing list that employees can send suspicious mails to.
 Fill this list with life - do not underestimate